Codium-ai/codiumate-docs/docs/installation/index.md

 2. **Login with GitHub**: Utilize your GitHub account for an easy login experience.
 3. **Login with Email + Verification Code**: For those who prefer using their email, enter your email address, receive a verification code, and proceed with the login.

-### Enterprise Users
+!!! info "Enterprise Users"
     If you're an Enterprise user, you should log in with your work email to be automatically associated with your enterprise account.
 If your organization has Single Sign-On (SSO) configured, you may also use this method for an even smoother login process.

 ## Getting Started with Codiumate